Want More Speed? Stop Running So Fast and Fix the Portfolio First

-If you’ve ever been told to just “run harder” when projects are piling up, congratulations — you’ve experienced one of the most damaging myths in project management.
-It’s the idea that approving more work means more progress.
-But as any seasoned PMO leader knows, running faster doesn’t help when you’re running in the wrong direction.
+If you’ve ever been told to “just run harder” when projects are piling up, congratulations.
+You’ve encountered one of the most damaging myths in project management.

 You can watch the full session below, or continue reading for the key insights.